NishaBharti0502/TraveloNSA/README.md

 # TraveloNSA
-This is my final year diploma project.
-In this project We can choose Packages, we can book the flight tickets, in this project payment gateway is also added for ticket booking charge, we can contact  customer supports etc.
+This is my final year diploma project.It is a website that allows users to conveniently select personalized packages, book flight tickets, and seamlessly process payments through an integrated gateway.
+Additionally, the website features a robust customer support system to ensure a delightful travel experience for all users.

 Here is the some screenshots of my project.